 The Voting Rights Data Institute is a 6-week summer program of the Metric Geometry and Gerrymandering Group (MGGG), a Boston-based team of mathematicians and computer scientists working on U.S. redistricting.
 The dates of the program are Monday June 4 – Friday July 13, 2018.
-(Note: see our application page for info about a later start date for students on the quarter system.)

 Concrete goals of the work include the following: